 - The Smart Scan instantly searches for errors in 4 different regions of your PC.
 It scans for unwanted files folder on your disk that can help you reduce the load.

-- Once the Scan is over, click on Optimize, and it will start the process of enhancing your PC performance.
+- Once the Scan is over, click Optimize, which will enhance your PC performance.

 - Once you click on Optimize, it creates a dedicated restore point of the current state of your PC.
 The process will delete and remove multiple files and poor sectors from your hard drive, which may cause an error.
-If the error occurs, you can use the restore point to reset the PC.
+You can use the restore point to reset the PC if the error occurs.

 Let the optimization process finish.
 Restart the PC after you have successfully optimized your system.
-You can go to the task manager and check the hard drive usage to ensure that the optimizer worked well or not.
+You can go to the task manager and check the hard drive usage to ensure that the optimizer worked well.

-In case, you believe that the issue lies in your PC’s hard drive, you can also use the Advanced System Optimizer to defrag your drives and fix the issue yourself.
+If you believe the issue lies in your PC’s hard drive, you can also use the Advanced System Optimizer to defrag your drives and fix the issue yourself.